Fuel injection: 1940s–1950s: WWII aircraft and early direct-injection petrol engines

 During World War II, several petrol engines for aircraft used direct-injection systems, such as the European Junkers Jumo 210, Daimler-Benz DB 601, BMW 801, and the Shvetsov ASh-82FN (M-82FN).
 The German direct-injection systems were based on diesel injection systems used by Bosch, Deckel, Junkers and l'Orange.
-By around 1943, the Rolls-Royce Merlin and Wright R-3350 had switched from traditional carburettors to fuel-injection (called "pressure carburettors" at the time), however these engines used throttle body manifold injection, rather than the direct-injection systems of the German engines.
+By around 1943, the Rolls-Royce Merlin and Wright R-3350 had switched from traditional carburettors to fuel injection (called "pressure carburettors" at the time), however these engines used throttle body manifold injection, rather than the direct-injection systems of the German engines.
 From 1940, the Mitsubishi Kinsei 60 series engine used a direct-injection system, along with the related Mitsubishi Kasei engine from 1941.
 In 1943, a low-pressure fuel injection system was added to the Nakajima Homare Model 23 radial engine.

-The first mass-produced petrol direct-injection system was developed by Bosch and initially used in small automotive two-stroke petrol engines.
+The first mass-produced petrol direct-injection system was developed by Bosch and was initially used in small automotive two-stroke petrol engines.
 Introduced in the 1950 Goliath GP700 small saloon, it was also added to the Gutbrod Superior engine in 1952.
 This mechanically controlled system was essentially a specially lubricated high-pressure diesel direct-injection pump of the type that is governed by the vacuum behind an intake throttle valve.
 A Bosch mechanical direct-injection system was also used in the straight-eight used in the 1954 Mercedes-Benz W196 Formula One racing car.
 The first four-stroke direct-injection petrol engine for a passenger car was released the following year, in the Mercedes-Benz 300SL sports car.
-However the engine suffered lubrication problems due to petrol diluting the engine oil, and subsequent Mercedes-Benz engines switched to a manifold injection design.
-Likewise, most petrol injection systems prior to the 2000s used the less-expensive manifold injection design.
+However the engine suffered lubrication problems due to petrol diluting the engine oil, and subsequent Mercedes-Benz engines were switched to a manifold injection design.
+Likewise, most petrol injection systems before the 2000s used the less-expensive manifold injection design.